Break My Stride

 "Break My Stride" is a song performed by American recording artist Matthew Wilder.
-It was released in August 1983 as the lead single from his debut album, I Don't Speak the Language, and became a major worldwide hit single for him in late 1983 and spring 1984, reaching number five on the Billboard Hot 100 and number two on the Cash Box Top 100.
+It was released in August 1983 by Private-I as the lead single from his debut album, I Don't Speak the Language (1983), and became a major worldwide hit single for him in late 1983 and spring 1984, reaching numbers five and two on the US Billboard Hot 100 and Cash Box Top 100.
+Wilder co-wrote the song with Greg Prestopino, and it was produced by Peter Bunetta, Rick Chudacoff and Bill Elliot.

 The song has been covered by many artists throughout the years, including Unique II in 1996 and Blue Lagoon in 2004 (whose versions both charted highly in various countries) and, in interpolations, Puff Daddy with his 1997 hit "Can't Nobody Hold Me Down" and Aaron Carter on the song "Stride (Jump on the Fizzy)" from his 2001 album Oh Aaron.
 In 2009, it was interpolated by Matisyahu in the song "Jerusalem".

 Composition

 Industry executive Clive Davis signed Wilder to Arista Records in 1981 or 1982, but Wilder was not getting the results he or the producers wanted with finding the style of music that worked for him.
 Poor and near the end of a frustrating period with the record label, he self-financed the recording of "Break My Stride" in the early hours of the morning at the studio of producer Spencer Proffer.
 "My relationship with Clive Davis was precisely the impetus for my writing the song.
 There are lyrics in there that are indirectly referring to the circumstances that were governing my life at that point," said Wilder.
 They threw a party after the recording, and had the music production team sing the chorus, which can be heard at the end of the song.
 However, Davis did not see potential in the song or any of the others, and his label let Wilder go.
 Since Arista had not paid Wilder for any of the songs, he was free to shop them around.

 Wilder managed to connect with record promoter Joe Isgro, who had a history of doing legally questionable things to promote and chart certain songs.
 Isgro released "Break My Stride" off his new record label, Private-I, and created the illusion that it was a massive hit, prompting other radio stations to start playing the song, and propelling Wilder's single into the top 5 of the US Billboard charts.

-In musical notation, "Break My Stride" is written in the key of E-flat major with a tempo of 108 beats per minute.
-The song shifts to F major for the first two choruses and then G major for the final chorus.
+In musical notation, "Break My Stride" is written in the key of B♭ Lydian with a tempo of 108 beats per minute.
+The song shifts to F major for the first two choruses, F Dorian and G Dorian for the bridge, and then G major for the final chorus.